Equity, Diversity, Inclusion – Lou adds Access – EDIA. It’s better when it’s inherent in everything we do.

 • Inputing into policies and procedures in conjunction with organisation Boards

-• Facilitating organisational development events and trainings in a open, accessible professional manor
+• Facilitating organisational development events and trainings in a open, accessible professional manner

-With We Are Epic I produced and was an artistic collaborator for Buffalo Boy, an international collaboration with Epic Arts in Cambodia.
+With We Are Epic Lou produced and was an artistic collaborator for Buffalo Boy, an international collaboration with Epic Arts in Cambodia.